-WASHINGTON, D.C. — A federal judge in Washington did not abuse her discretion in denying a patent infringement defendant’s request for $630,318.91 in attorney fees, the Federal Circuit U.S. Court of Appeals concluded Feb.
-4.
+WASHINGTON, D.C. — A federal judge in California did not err in awarding enhanced patent damages in a dispute over a rotary cover for a flash memory drive, the Federal Circuit U.S. Court of Appeals ruled June 3.